Courseiva

 Why this answer

-The Scrum Master is responsible for facilitating Scrum events and ensuring they stay within the timebox.
-Enforcing the timebox is the best immediate action.
-Canceling (A) or making stand-ups optional (D) would remove the event's value.
+The Scrum Master is responsible for facilitating Scrum events and ensuring they stay within their timeboxes.
+Enforcing the 15-minute timebox (D) is the most direct and appropriate action to keep the stand-up focused and productive.
+Option A (making stand-ups optional) would reduce participation and collaboration, not address the timebox issue.

 MCQhard